June 1, 2020

 Thinking about going on a vacation overseas with a young baby?
 Your friends and family will say, “You’re crazy.”
 We say, “Go for it!”
 International travel with an infant isn’t easy, but it’s simpler than you think.
 Although your little one won’t remember the experience, you’ll always treasure your memories of baby’s first trip.

 Get a quote for the OneTrip Prime travel insurance plan, which can cover children 17 and under for free when traveling with a parent or grandparent.

 Many new parents think they should wait nine or even 12 months before going on a big trip.
-But traveling with a squirming, crawling baby - or a toddler - is much more challenging than with a babe in arms.
+But traveling with a squirming, crawling baby, or a toddler, is much more challenging than with a babe in arms.
 At three to six months, your baby is less fragile than a newborn, but is still easy to wrangle and sleeps a lot.
 Plus, airline seats are free for infants in laps.

-He or she can advise you if your baby’s old enough and well enough to travel, and if any extra vaccinations are suggested.
+Your doctor can advise you if your baby’s old enough and well enough to travel, and if any extra vaccinations are suggested.
 Your doctor can also offer suggestions for keeping your baby healthy on the trip, including medications to pack.
 Don’t listen to well-meaning friends who advise dosing your baby with Benadryl or similar medicines to get them to sleep on the plane.
 In many cases, these medications make babies restless, instead of drowsy.